oopsmonk/documentation/getting-started/1.5/the-tangle/message-types.md

 ## Validation

-A message is considered valid if the following syntactic rules are met:
+Finally, a message is considered valid if the following syntactic rules are met:

 1. The message size must not exceed 32 KiB (32 * 1024 bytes).
 2. When parsing the message is complete, there should not be any trailing bytes left that were not parsed.